-Meeting: Date: Title: Trust Board 26 March 2014 Monthly Performance Management Report Lead Director: Paula Clarke, Director of Performance and Reform Corporate Objective: Provide safe high quality care Maximise independence and choice for our patient and clients Support people and communities to live healthy lives and to improve their health and wellbeing.
+Meeting: Trust Board

+•

+Date: 26 March 2014

+Title: Monthly Performance Management Report

+Lead Director: Paula Clarke, Director of Performance and Reform

+Corporate Objective: Provide safe high quality care

+Maximise independence and choice for our patient and clients

+Support people and communities to live healthy

+lives and to improve their health and wellbeing.

 Make best use of resources.

-Purpose: For Approval Summary of Key Issues for Trust Board Illah lawal a antaut
+Purpose: For Approval

+Summary of Key Issues for Trust Board

 High level context:

-This report reviews performance at the end of February 2014 against the Commissioning Plan standards and targets and provides an assessment of current performance.
+mance at the end of February 2014 against the dards and targets and provides an assessment of current

-The report highlights a number of areas of risk predominantly with respect to elective access standards.
+The report highlights a nui access standards. mber of areas of risk predominantly with respect to elective